Introduction

 Loosen the Spark Plug:

-Gently loosen the spark plug until you can remove it by hand.
-It’s important to proceed with care to avoid cross-threading or damaging the spark plug hole.
+Keep loosening the spark plug gently until you can take it out by hand.
+Be careful not to cross-thread or damage the spark plug hole during this step.

 Clean the Spark Plug Well